| Title: | Modeling, Standardization and Testing for Provider Profiling |

 He, K. (2019).
 Indirect and direct standardization for evaluating transplant centers.
 Journal of Hospital Administration, 8(1), 9-14.

-objectProvide the summary statistics for the covariate estimates for a fixed/random effect linear model.
+linear_fe, linear_re or linear_cre objectProvide the summary statistics for the covariate estimates for a fixed/random/correlated random effect linear model.

 object |